tysudo/Help-Script-1.9.9/README.md

 Made by
-- Tysudo
+- Tysudo (I make the 'Linux' and 'Windows' part of the script)
-- Edward W
+- Edward W (He made the 'Mac' part of the script)